 Special note for bear spray

-: ensure trigger locks are in place and put all cans (full or partial) into a clear plastic bag and seal the top.
-Dispose of via EH&S.
+: ensure trigger locks are in place, secure with some tape and put all cans (full or partial) into a clear plastic bag and seal the top.
+Dispose of via EHS.

 includes flammables, corrosives (acids/bases), oxidizers (nitrates, perchlorates, etc.) and poisonous material (many chemicals).
 Sort into the major classes as described for Chemical Segregation